Accounting Accounting Advice

 Another disadvantage to setting up in London is the competition.
 If you’re thinking of starting your business in the capital, you won’t have to look far to find tens, maybe hundreds, or even thousands of other businesses already competing with you.

-If you’re not bringing anything unique to the table you may find it very difficult to get your foot on the ladder.
+Without clear differentiation, it can be difficult to win customers in a market where many businesses are already well established.
 London has both the highest new business birth rate and death rate in the UK, so you’ll need a very solid business plan to find success in the big city.

 How to start a business in London